 When you start building a solution from scratch, you are dealing with a clean slate.
 The infrastructure is built, all the data has been modeled perfectly in an almost artistic manner and is now flowing in an elegant and clean fashion.

 However, problems start real soon.
-Basically the minute those damn analysts and data scientists get their hands on your magnificent creation.
+Basically the minute analysts and data scientists get their hands on your magnificent creation.
 They keep asking for data augmentation, integration of new sources of data and different data models for asking different kinds of questions.
-It falls on your shoulders, and you feel like you are somehow personally at fault for preventing your company from data-driven value creation, while those damn analysts hold no appreciation for the remarkable work of art that you’ve created.
+It falls on your shoulders, and you feel like you are somehow personally at fault for preventing your company from data-driven value creation, while they hold no appreciation for the remarkable work of art that you’ve created.

 Data modeling progresses from conceptual model to logical model to physical schema, establishing a robust world of data objects and their relationships to other data objects.
 Mainly it provides the analysts the ability to ask the questions they need in a fast cost-effective and simple manner.
 It is precisely its robust nature, combined with the frequency of changes needed, that creates the never ending cycle of integration, data preparation and modeling.